zjwzcx/ReactiveBFM/README.md

 ## TODO List

-- [x] Release the arXiv paper and project page.
+- [x] Release the arXiv paper and project page in June, 2026.
-- [x] Release the training code.
+- [x] Release the training code in August, 2026.
 - [ ] Release all training data in September, 2026.
 - [ ] Release the sim2sim evaluation and deployment code for Unitree G1 in September, 2026.